 Make inferences and draw conclusions.
 0801.6.4

-- Author Study: Improving Reading Comprehension Using Inference and Comparison - students review several texts by one illustrator/author and practice making inferences about that author, which they check against the author's biography.
+- Author Study: Improving Reading Comprehension Using Inference and Comparison - can be adapted to your grade level.. students review several texts by one illustrator/author and practice making inferences about that author, which they check against the author's biography.

 - Drawing Conclusions - Read the story and select the letter of the correct response.